laixintao/iredis/iredis/data/commands/latency-latest.md

 Each reported event has the following fields:

-- Event name.
+* Event name.
-- Unix timestamp of the latest latency spike for the event.
+* Unix timestamp of the latest latency spike for the event.
-- Latest event latency in millisecond.
+* Latest event latency in millisecond.
-- All-time maximum latency for this event.
+* All-time maximum latency for this event.

 "All-time" means the maximum latency since the Redis instance was started, or the time that events were reset `LATENCY RESET`.

-@example:
+@examples

 ```
 127.0.0.1:6379> debug sleep 1